cidrblock/py-skytune/README.md

 # py-skytune

-Python API for skytune radios
+Python API and CLI for skytune radios

 # Quick start